deep-learning-indaba/Baobab/api/glossary_usefulconcepts.md

 - Compiled:
 written code is converted directly into machine code that the processor executes More control over hardware (memory, CPU usage).
-Examples are C, C++, Go.
+Examples are C, C++, Go
 - Interpreted:
 these languages will run through the programme line by line and execute each.
-Examples include JavaScript, Python.
+Examples include JavaScript, Python

 **2. Object-orientated programming**
 - This centres around the creation of objects that are characterised by attributes and behaviour.